Skip to main content

 What if you weren’t one of the best athletes in your sport?

 “Ha, it depends on how you handled that adversity.
-Many times, those athletes that aren’t the best or didn’t have the most skill are the ones that actually worked harder and over-achieved to be the best they could be.
+Many times, those athletes that aren’t the best or didn’t have the most skill are the ones that worked harder and over-achieved to be the best they could be.
 We love those types here.”

 Any other advice for former athletes looking to start a new career?